 To entice your business, many banks offer business savings accounts with tiered interest rates, in which the interest rate increases as the balance in the account increases.
 The bigger your business’s savings, the more you earn.

-What are the benefits of a business savings account?
+What are the benefits and drawbacks of a business savings account?

 Build your savings.
-Keep your money safe and earn passive income when it’s not needed for everyday business, helping you achieve both short- and long-term goals.
+Keep your money safe and earn passive income when it’s not needed for everyday business.

 Avoid fees.
 Move your money around with minimal transaction fees.